 Power BI is great for filtering data based on a user selecting different parts of multiple visualisations.
-Click on a city in the map, select a course category from the chiclet slicer and the data will filter accordingly.
+Click on a city in the map, select a course category from the chiclet slicer.
+The data will filter accordingly.
 That’s great, but how do we reset all those filters?

 Bookmarks have been created to solve this (and are useful for so much more)!